chili-publish/grafx-documentation/docs/GraFx-Developers/connectors/media-connector/add-variable-settings-to-your-connector/index.md

 ## Adding a Rectangle/Square Image Setting

 The picsum.photos API supports both outputting rectangular and square images.
-We can enhance our connector by adding a setting that allows Designes to choose between these two image crops.
+We can enhance our connector by adding a setting that allows Designers to choose between these two image crops.
 This setting will affect how images are displayed in both the image selector and the document frame.

 ### Step 1: Update `getConfigurationOptions`